Chud

-Arguably, the earliest attested written use of the word "Chuds" to describe Finnic peoples (presumably early Estonians) was c.
-1100, in the earliest East Slavic chronicles.
-According to the Primary Chronicle, the invading troops of Yaroslav I the Wise defeated "Chuds" in a battle in 1030 and then established the fort of "Yuryev" (in what is now Tartu, Estonia).

-According to Old East Slavic chronicles, the Chuds were among the founders of the Rus' state.

 Etymology

 There are a number of hypotheses as to the origin of the term.
-Chud could be derived from the Slavic word tjudjo ('foreign' or 'strange'), which in turn is derived from the Gothic word meaning 'folk' (compare Teutonic).
+Chud could be derived from the Slavic word tjudjo ('foreign' or 'strange').
 Another hypothesis is that the term was derived from a transformation of the Finno-Ugric name for the wood grouse.
 Yet another hypothesis contends that it is derived from the Sami word tshudde or čuđđe, meaning an enemy or adversary (vainolainen).
-This, however, would have required prominent Sami presence in trading centers around Lake Ladoga.
+This would have required prominent Sami presence in trading centers around Lake Ladoga.

+Attestation in Slavonic sources

+Arguably, the earliest attested written use of the word "Chuds" to describe Baltic Finnic peoples (presumably early Estonians) was c.
+1100, in the earliest Rus' chronicles in the Old East Slavic language.
+According to the Primary Chronicle, the Chud lived along the "Varangian Sea" (Baltic Sea), next to the Lyakhs (Poles) and Old Prussians.
+It goes on to narrate that the Chud were among the founders of the Kievan Rus' state. along with Krivichs, Veps, Ilmen Slavs and Varangians.
+The invading troops of Yaroslav I the Wise are said to have defeated "Chuds" in a battle in 1030 and then established the fort of "Yuryev" (in what is now Tartu, Estonia).